-These types of telescopes are fairly compact and portable which is great for transportation and storage.
-They are also generally more affordable too.
-The mirrors inside can typically produce less optical aberrations than lenses of the same value.
+Fairly compact and portable which is great for transportation and storage.
+Generally more affordable.
+Mirrors can produce less optical aberrations.

 Disadvantages of Reflector Telescopes

-Mirrors need regular re-aligning as they can easily slip out of alignment due to knocks and bumps or even temperature changes.
-In some cases, they can also be susceptible to spherical aberrations.
+Mirrors need regular re-alignment as they can easily slip out of alignment due to knocks and bumps or temperature changes.
+They can be susceptible to spherical aberrations.

-The Catadioptric could be considered a hybrid refracting/reflecting telescope, in that it uses both mirrors and lenses to form the image you see.
+The Catadioptric could be considered a hybrid refracting/reflecting telescope, in that it uses both mirrors and lenses to form the image.

 How Catadioptric Telescopes Work